 The switchbacks are not that bad.
 The trail is well-maintained, and these switchbacks were more akin to the Mt.
 Si new trail than many of the climber’s trails I have scrambled up.
 Soon after darkness fell, we found a place to make camp just below treeline.
 We had talked about going further, but we were tired, and already at 9,960 feet, which was really as far as my sea-level body could go in one day.
 Granite Peak was still nowhere in sight.

 It was my first night using a bivy sack.
 I used the OR Aurora, which my husband already had in our gear closet.
 With the clear skies, it was basically the same as the “cowboy camping” I used to do in Arizona in college, but with a little more protection from the elements.
 It was a beautiful night, with lots of stars.
 Which was good, because I spent a lot of time staying awake staring at them.
-Sleeping while camping is not my forte, especially when I’m dealing with digestive issues.
+Sleeping while camping is not my forte, especially when I’m dealing with digestive issues from feta cheese I ate on the plane.
 I finally fell asleep sometime after midnight.
-My friends let me sleep in the next morning while they went to get water, which is awesome.
+My friends let me sleep in the next morning while they went to get water, which was awesome.

 Froze to Death Plateau